pyvec/naucse.python.cz/lessons/beginners-en/introduction/index.md

 creating web pages.
 * PyLadies are also not course - PyLadies are preparing this course :)

+## Coaches

+* We are here in our free time - volunteering
+* We will help you if you have some problem
+* We shouldn't touch your keyboard (so each time we will try to do it you should slap us :) )
+* How to contact us: Marketa.Muzikova(at)ca.com, Vsevolod.Khanin(at)ca.com, Atul.Sharma(at)ca.com,
+Charalampos.Polychronakis(at)ca.com, Alexandru.Dumitru(at)ca.com
+* Join our [Facebook group](https://www.facebook.com/groups/pyladies.prague.english/) so you can ask us anything.

+## Red and Green post-its

+During our lessons we will use red and green post-its.
+When there will be some exercise and you will finish it successfully - stick the green paper on the right upper corner of your screen so everyone can see it.
+If you would have ANY problem stick there the red (pink actually) post-it and someone will help you.
+* RED POST-IT: I have some problem, please help me!
+* GREEN POST-IT: I have successfully finished the exercise :)

+We won't continue until everyone has green post-it on their laptop's screen.

 ## What to do after this course?

 * You will need to practice a lot so you don't forget everything